city-high-rider/idris2practice/README.md

 - Returns a proof that there does not exist an `x` such that `f(x) = t`.

 The file contains this funtion, and related lemmas.
 Since this is for practice, I also decided to implement my own model for the strictly greater than relation `>` instead of using the one from `Data.Nat`.
 Therefore, a good chunk of the proof is showing properties of `>`, e.g. transitivity, `0 > x` is uninhabited, etc.

+`Div3.idr` - "Can there exist a number consisting of exactly 200 '1's and 200 '2's in any order that is a perfect square?"
+The answer is no, and I am trying to prove that in this module.
+It was a lot harder than expected, but I am also learning a lot. **this one's a work in progress.**